mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 Local Aliases
 -------------

 By default, every alias is public.
 This means any script from any file is able to call that alias (even from the editbox).
 An alias can be made local by using the -l switch.
 A local alias is only visible to local scripts - scripts that are in the same file as the alias itself.
-This is especially useful when your aliases have common names and you don’t want to cause conflicts when distributing your script to other people.
+This is especially useful when your aliases have common names and you don't want to cause conflicts when distributing your script to other people.

 .. code:: text